Simon-Brandt/ShellArgparser/README.md

                                  invoke the help message (default: "h,?")
 [--help-style=STYLE]             the color and style specification for help
                                  messages (default: "italic")
-[--language=-]                   the language in which to localize the help and
+[--language=LANG]                the language in which to localize the help and
                                  usage messages (default: "en") [--max-col-width-1=INT]          the maximum column width of the first column in the help message (default: 5)